Every business sends, receives and pays invoices. When you think about it, every invoice sent is an invoice received by someone else.

 Wherever your responsibility lies in the management of your business cash flow, you now have the opportunity to enhance and refine existing processes and experience the benefits discussed below.

-Preparing and sending invoices electronically
+Preparing and sending electronic invoices

-Reliability, accuracy and speed
+Reliability, accuracy and speed of electronic invoices

 Some tasks are best left to humans, but many are better automated.
 Invoice generation and delivery is an ideal area to hand over to the machines.
 Invoice generation follows a set of rules, there’s no need for creative flair or nuanced human interaction.
 You’re simply seeking to delivery a clear and accurate invoice, quickly, to the right recipient.